gayansm/Crypto-service-and-client/README.md

 - Run the following commands:
     * dotnet restore
     * dotnet run
-    This should start the API end points.
+    This should start the API end points at http://localhost:5000.

+### Starting the client that retrieves data from the API
+The steps to run the client are similar to the ones for running the API project.
+The only difference is that the commands should be executed from within the "client" project directory (..\CryptoService\CryptoClient.)
+The client should be accessible at http://localhost:5001

 ## Design aproach
 - Keep data separate from controllers.